MikroElektronika/mikrosdk_click_v2/clicks/nbiot5/DETAILS.md

 > > - SIM_APN "internet"
 > > - SIM_SMSC "+381610401"
 > > - PHONE_NUMBER_TO_MESSAGE "+381659999999"
-> Make sure the JP2 is removed from the click board, otherwise, you will need to connect the USB so that the module can boot up successfully.
+> Make sure the JP2 is removed from the Click board, otherwise, you will need to connect the USB so that the module can boot up successfully.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).